aknottymathematician/aknottymathematician.github.io/_posts/2020-10-19-neural-network-from-scratch.md

 ### Loss Calculation

 To calculate the gap between predicted value and actual value, we use **Loss Function**.
 So essentially, it calculates the error value.
 When used on the entire training set, we use **Cost Function** which is the average of loss functions of the entire training set.
-There are multiple variants of loss functions which can be used, MSE(Mean Square Error), RMSE(Root Mean Square Error), LogLoss etc.
+There are multiple variants of loss functions which can be used, MSE(Mean Squared Error), RMSE(Root Mean Squared Error), Log Loss etc.

 ### Backpropagation